Punishing: Gray Raven: Release

-Kuro Game was criticized over their poor handling of Punishing: Gray Raven during its initial launch in China, notably regarding false gacha rate advertisement, and "over-rewarding" new players then taking back the rewards.
+Kuro Games was criticized over their poor handling of Punishing: Gray Raven during its initial launch in China, notably regarding false gacha rate advertisement, and "over-rewarding" new players then taking back the rewards.
 Since then, the developers have been praised for their improved management of the game, regularly addressing player concerns such as game balance and improving their gacha system.

 The global release was also scrutinized soon after launch, when players noticed that they received fewer rewards compared to other regions.
 Criticizing comments were also deleted from Punishing: Gray Raven's official Discord community, leading to a review bomb from angered players.
-Kuro Game published a statement to address the controversy.
+Kuro Games published a statement to address the controversy.

 Reception

 Punishing: Gray Raven received "generally favorable reviews" according to review aggregator Metacritic.
 Pocket Gamer praised Punishing: Gray Raven as "a highly engaging game with one of the best storylines I’ve ever encountered so far".
 Screen Rant criticized the game's localization, but praised the combat system, comparing it with Honkai Impact 3rd for their similarities in gameplay.
 GamerBraves commended the game's optimization and "punishing but addictive combat".
 Multiplayer.it highlighted the long campaign and characters, but finds faults in the short missions and gacha elements.
-Noisy Pixel lauded the game's writing and gameplay, considering it one of the few "high-quality gacha greats".

 As of July 2020, the game has surpassed 20 million downloads.

+Animation

+Panini: Gray Raven (战双帕尼尼 (Zhàn shuāng pà ní ní)) is a short web animation based on the world view of Punishing: Gray Raven.
+It was produced by Big Firebird Cultural Media Co., ltd.(大火鸟文化 (Dàhuǒ niǎo wénhuà)).
+It officially began broadcasting on the Bilibili platform on October 27, 2020.